So if everyone says Immutability is good, that means mutating objects is bad, right?

 Q: I am trying to learn what’s right here.
 Please do enlighten me 🙂

 Fashions come and go buddy.
-There are 10 ways to skin a cat.
+There are many ways to skin a cat.

 I am sorry that you have to bear the confusion of a constantly changing set of programming paradigms.
 But hey, WELCOME TO THE CLUB!!